An alien species has a conveniently descriptive name based on their looks, behavior or blatantly obvious evolutionary provenance

 - The Syclarians of Starfleet Corps of Engineers.
 Would you believe they write their language in a circular fashion?

 - Jack McDevitt's The Engines of God (part of his Priscilla Hutchins series) has "The Monument-Makers", a now-extinct race that traveled throughout the local part of the galaxy, setting up giant statues and mysterious fake cities on isolated, uninhabitable moons, including Iapetus, one of Saturn's moons.
+The real name of the Monument-Makers were the Cholais (meaning 'the Universal People', because the culture did not see itself as limited to just the one species), but this is not known until after the first novel.

 - This is based on real-world archaeological naming practices for when we just don't have any way of knowing what the lost population called themselves.
 Hence the "Mound Builders," a set of related archaic societies that left lots of large constructed mounds in the parts of ancient North America they called home.
 Or the ancient Clovis culture, so named because their distinctive tools were found near the city of Clovis, New Mexico.